-Cats can be infected with the bacteria that causes Lyme disease, though it is very rarely seen in cats.
+Cats can be infected with the bacteria that causes Lyme disease, though illness is very rarely seen in cats.
 Cats do not always develop symptoms like dogs and humans, so diagnosis can be trickier.

 Cats and dogs can become infected with Borrelia burgdorferi without ever developing symptoms of Lyme disease.
 Where Lyme disease is common, cats may test positive for exposure to the bacteria despite not showing any signs of the disease.

 Symptoms of Lyme Disease in Cats